Are you looking for an equipment rental agreement template?

 Every rental agreement starts with an agreed-on rental period.
 This period consists of the date from when a piece of equipment is rented out to the day it must be returned (time of return).

-This is also where you must state your conditions and penalties for late returns (such as additional charges).
+This is also where you must state your conditions and penalties for late returns (such as additional charges), unless the delay is caused by factors beyond the lessee's reasonable control.

 4. Care and operation